2025 UT Martin Skyhawks football team

-The 2025 UT Martin Skyhawks football team represents the University of Tennessee at Martin as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
-The Skyhawks are led by 20th-year head coach Jason Simpson, the Skyhawks play their home games at Graham Stadium in Martin, Tennessee.
+The 2025 UT Martin Skyhawks football team represented the University of Tennessee at Martin as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
+The Skyhawks were led by 20th-year head coach Jason Simpson, the Skyhawks played their home games at Graham Stadium in Martin, Tennessee.

 Offseason

 Preseason poll

 The Big South-OVC Conference released their preseason poll on July 16, 2025.
 The Skyhawks were picked to finish second in the conference.